Location: Oneal-Sells Administration Building 3rd Floor

 8 a.m.-5 p.m.

 A student’s enrollment in a program of study abroad approved for credit by Texas Wesleyan may be considered enrollment at Wesleyan for the purpose of applying for assistance under Title IV [34 C.F.R. § 668.43(a)(9)].

 Online registration is available 24 hours a day during the registration period.
 During late registration, registration hours will be 8:30 a.m.–4:30 p.m. in the Office of Student Records.

-Note: on the Monday before the start of the term, faculty will be on campus all day specifically for advising returning students who have not yet registered.
-On that day, you may register in the Office of Student Records.
+A few days prior to the start of the term, faculty will be on campus for advising returning students who have not yet registered.
+At that time, you may register in the Office of Student Records.

 Freshmen are not allowed to register online.
-All freshmen, including transfer students with fewer than 31 completed hours, must be advised and register in the Freshman Advising Center.
+All freshmen and new freshmen transfer students with fewer than 25 completed hours, must be advised and register in the Freshman Advising Center.

 The normal undergraduate class load is 15 hours.
 Twelve credit hours is the minimum class load for fulltime student status during the fall or spring semesters.
 Undergraduate students enrolled in fewer than 12 hours are considered part-time students.

 Eighteen (18) hours is the maximum class load for which a student may register during the fall or spring semester without special permission.
 Students with a grade point average of 3.0 or better for the previous Semester, and with the acceptable cumulative grade point average, may register for 19 or more hours with the permission of the dean of the student's school.
 An overload request form must be secured in advance and presented to the respective Dean's Office for processing.
 This form is available online and in the Office of Student Records.